-AMOA is a collaborative architecture and design studio co-founded by Amy DeDonato and Miroslava Brooks in 2016, though the two have been working together since 2009 when they first met in graduate school.
+AMOA is a collaborative practice co-founded by Amy DeDonato and Miroslava Brooks in 2016, though the two have been working together since 2009 when they first met in graduate school.

 Amy holds a Bachelor of Science in Architecture from The Ohio State University, a Master of Architecture from Yale University, and a Master of Philosophy in Architecture from the University of Cambridge.
 She is currently an interaction designer at Magic Leap.
 Previously, she taught at the Yale School of Architecture and practiced architecture in New York City and London.